local sock = http.socket.new(acceptor:accept())

 Cross-platform

-Emilua is powered by the battle-tested and scar-accumulating Boost.Asio library to drive IO and it’ll make use of native APIs in a long list of supported platforms (but you’ll have to compile Emilua from source as we don’t provide any pre-built binaries).
+Emilua is powered by the battle-tested and scar-accumulating Boost.Asio library to drive IO and it’ll make use of native APIs in a long list of supported platforms.
 And processor ISA support will be limited by LuaJIT availability.

 Network IO